gustavonp/roo-recipes/content/recipes/roasted-green-beans.md

 2. Cut the lemon in half.

-3. [Zest the lemon](## "grate the outer layer of the shell with a grater"), cut it in half.
+3. [Zest the lemon](## "grate the outer layer of the shell with a grater") and cut it in half.
 Squeeze one half of the lemon, slice the other half and set aside.

 3. mince the garlic.